Toxicology of carbon nanomaterials: Carbon nanotubes

 A multiwalled carbon nanotube pierces an alveolar epithelial cell.

 As of 2013, the United States National Institute for Occupational Safety and Health was not aware of any reports of adverse health effects in workers using or producing carbon nanotubes or carbon nanofibers.
 However a systematic review of 54 laboratory animal studies indicated that they could cause adverse pulmonary effects including inflammation, granulomas, and pulmonary fibrosis, which were of similar or greater potency when compared with other known fibrogenic materials such as silica, asbestos, and ultrafine carbon black.

 With reference to nanotubes, a 2008 study on carbon nanotubes introduced into the abdominal cavity of mice led the authors to suggest comparisons to "asbestos-like pathogenicity".
 This was not an inhalation study, though there have been several performed in the past, therefore it is premature to conclude that nanotubes should be considered to have a toxicological profile similar to asbestos.
 Conversely, and perhaps illustrative of how the various classes of molecules which fall under the general term fullerene cover a wide range of properties, Sayes et al. found that in vivo inhalation of C_{60}(OH)_{24} and nano-C_{60} in rats gave no effect, whereas in comparison quartz particles produced an inflammatory response under the same conditions.
 As stated above, nanotubes are quite different in chemical and physical properties to C_{60}, i.e., molecular weight, shape, size, physical properties (such as solubility) all are very different, so from a toxicological standpoint, different results for C_{60} and nanotubes are not suggestive of any discrepancy in the findings.

 A 2016 study reported on workers in a large-scale MWCNT manufacturing facility in Russia with relatively high occupational exposure levels, finding that exposure to MWCNTs caused significant increase in several inflammatory cytokines and other biomarkers for interstitial lung disease.

 Toxicity

 The toxicity of carbon nanotubes has been an important question in nanotechnology.
-As of 2007, such research had just begun.
-The data is still fragmentary and subject to criticism.
+As of 2007, this research was still in its early stages, with available data remaining incomplete and open to criticism.
 Preliminary results highlight the difficulties in evaluating the toxicity of this heterogeneous material.
 Parameters such as structure, size distribution, surface area, surface chemistry, surface charge, and agglomeration state as well as purity of the samples, have considerable impact on the reactivity of carbon nanotubes.
 However, available data clearly show that, under some conditions, nanotubes can cross membrane barriers, which suggests that, if raw materials reach the organs, they can induce harmful effects such as inflammatory and fibrotic reactions.